An Engager's Guide to IR35

 A brief overview

-Key Responsibilities under Chapter 10
+Key Responsibilities under Off-Payroll Working

-- Status Determination Statement (SDS): Once you’ve made a determination, you are required to issue a Status Determination Statement (SDS) to the contractor and any other relevant parties in the contractual chain (e.g., agencies).
+- Status Determination Statement (SDS): Once you’ve made a determination, you are required to issue a Status Determination Statement (SDS) to the contractor and any other relevant parties in the contractual chain (e.g. agencies).
 The SDS should clearly state whether the engagement is inside or outside IR35 and explain the reasoning behind your decision.
 This document must be provided no later than the date of the first payment.

 - Reasonable Care: You must take “reasonable care” when making your determination.
 HMRC expects you to consider all relevant factors and to be diligent in your decision-making process.
 Failing to take reasonable care could result in liability for unpaid taxes and penalties if your determination is later challenged.